 Hello my friend, nice to QSO with you!
 February 21, 2017 marks my 39th anniversary of being a licensed Amateur Radio Operator.
 It has been a very enjoyable and sometimes challenging hobby, but that's what makes it so much fun.

 I go by "Gene" on the air.

 During the ARRL Centennial Celebration, I hope Kentucky worked you the second week of W1AW/4, July 30 to August 5, 2014.
-That week 1,933 QSOs CW and RTTY, were made from this station.
-The pileups were big, and it was a great learning and operating experience, as I had never been on that end of a pileup!
+That week 1,933 QSOs CW and RTTY were made from this station.
+It was quite an operating experience, as I had never been on that end of a pileup!
 It was quite a thrill.
-Thanks ARRL for the opportunity to give back to Amateur Radio, and Happy 100th Birthday!
+Thanks to ARRL for the opportunity to give back to Amateur Radio, and Happy 100th Birthday ARRL!

-Left to right, clockwise, Paducah Riverfront, Robert Dafford murals, tugboat on Ohio, Paducah, 2013.
+Left to right, Paducah Riverfront, Robert Dafford murals, tugboat on Ohio, Paducah, 2013.

 THE AMATEURS CODE

 CONSIDERATE..... never knowingly operating in such a way as to lessen the pleasure of others.